The ABCDEFG of Little Strings: CFT Limit and Nilpotent Orbits Classification of the Coulomb Branch

+To arrive at nilpotent orbits, however, we must first remind the reader of the elegant connection that exists between the coweights defining a little string defects and the so-called parabolic subalgebras of $\fg$.
 We will need two facts from representation theory: First, a Borel subalgebra of a Lie algebra $\fg$ is a maximal solvable subalgebra.
 We note that the Borel subalgebra can always be written as the direct sum $\fb=\fh\oplus\fm$; here, $\fh$ is a Cartan subalgebra of $\fg$, and $\fm=\sum_{\alpha\in\Phi^+}\fg_\alpha$, with $\fg_\alpha$ the root spaces associated to a given set of positive roots $\Phi^+$.
 We fix the set $\Phi^+$, which in turn fixes the Borel subalgebra $\fb$, for a given Lie algebra $\fg$.

 Second, a parabolic subalgebra $\fp_\Theta$ is defined as a subalgebra of $\fg$ which contains the Borel subalgebra $\fb$.
 It also obeys a direct sum decomposition:

 In our notation, $\Theta$ is a subset of the set of positive simple roots of $\fg$.
 We introduced $\fn_\Theta=\sum_{\alpha\in\Phi^+ \backslash \langle\Theta\rangle^+}\fg_\alpha$ is the nilradical of $\fp_\Theta$, while $\fl_\Theta=\fh\ \oplus\sum_{\alpha\in\langle\Theta\rangle}\fg_\alpha$ is called a Levi subalgebra; the subroot system $\langle\Theta\rangle$ is generated by the simple roots in $\Theta$, while $\langle\Theta\rangle^+$ is built out of the positive roots of $\langle\Theta\rangle$.
 Then, it follows that $\fn_{\Theta}\cong \fg/\fp_{\Theta}$.\\